-Attorney Joel Hancock at Hancock Law Firm, PLLC Helps Those in North Carolina Who Have Been Charged with DUI/DWI
+The Attorneys at Hancock Law Firm, PLLC Help Those in North Carolina Who Have Been Accused of Driving While Intoxicated

-If you have been charged with DUI/DWI and believe that your rights have been violated, you may have options.
-You have the right to defend yourself.
-Your best bet of doing so successfully is with the help of a knowledgeable and experienced North Carolina criminal defense attorney who understands what you are up against and will fight on your behalf.
+If you have been accused of driving while intoxicated, how you handle the situation can impact the outcome.
+Your best bet for handling it the right way is with the help of a knowledgeable and experienced North Carolina criminal defense attorney who understands what you are up against and will fight on your behalf.
 However, time is of the essence, which is why it’s best to contact a qualified attorney as soon as possible.

-At Hancock Law Firm, PLLC, we fully understand what is at stake and will do everything that we can to help you to fight this order.
+At Hancock Law Firm, PLLC, we fully understand what is at stake and will do everything that we can to help you.
 To learn more or to schedule a free consultation, contact us today!